2026

-The medical locum sector is the only sector where the percentage of female independent professionals is well above the average.
-In 2025 medical locum sector results show 44% female contractors work in the sector, whereas the average across all other major contracting sectors is 27%.
+The medical locum sector is the only sector where the percentage of female independent professionals is more than males, in the survey.
+In 2026, results of the medical locum sector show that 60% of the contractors working in the sector are females, a significant increase from 2025, when the percentage was 44%.
+The average female gender split across all other major contracting sectors is 28%.

 2025